msampathkumar/datadriven/Project Submission Experiment.md

 * Gradient Boosting Trees(75% Acc) are able to provide good testing compared to Random Forest(79% Acc) and KNN(70% Acc)
 * Gradient Boosting test-train score difference is less than 1%, which is lower than Random Forest(~20%) and KNN(8%)

-Out of curiosity and from our inspiration from SKlearn Documentation, we have copied the code from documentation and applied to our data to understand the performance of other models.
+Out of curiosity and from our inspiration from SKlearn Documentation, we have copied the code from documentation and applied to our transformed data to understand the performance of other models and estimate if our model selection is been good enough.

 ![Image](https://raw.githubusercontent.com/msampathkumar/datadriven_pumpit/master/images/CompareClassfiers.png)

 Details of this experiment can be found [here](PumpIt04).
+Surprising, as we expected one our expected model did happen to be a top performer of these shown classifiers.